Policies and Regulations

 |Grade||Numerical Grade Range||Achievement||Grade Points|

-While CD grades are minimally passing, the GPA value of CD grades is less than the 2.0 value required to maintain satisfactory academic standing.
+While C- grades are minimally passing, the GPA value of C- grades is less than the 2.0 value required to maintain satisfactory academic standing.

 Marquette University School of Dentistry does not assign a D grade.
-All grades below CD are unacceptable and do not fulfill the graduation requirements for the Doctor of Dental Surgery degree.
+All grades below C- are unacceptable and do not fulfill the graduation requirements for the Doctor of Dental Surgery degree.
+For courses taken in the College of Health Sciences which may have a different grading scale, students must adhere to Marquette University School of Dentistry grading standards.
 Courses with F grades may be remediated as described in the policy on Course Remediation.
-The maximum allowable grade for any course remediation is a CD.
+Submission of a last date of attendance is required for the grade of F. The maximum allowable grade for any course remediation is a C-.

-In certain courses, only an S or U grade is assigned.
+In certain courses, only S or U grades are assigned.

 The following letter grades are used to indicate circumstances involving audits, incompletes, absences and withdrawals.

-Clearance of grades I, X, and IX and IC is initiated by the course director who submitted the original grade and must be done within five (5) school days of the student completing the course.
-In the event the course director is unable to submit the grade change, the program director or department chair must assume that responsibility.
+Clearance of grades I, IC and IR are initiated by the course director who submitted the original grade and must be done within five (5) school days of the student completing the course.
+In the event the course director is unable to submit the grade change; the program director or department chair must assume that responsibility.
+Retroactive withdrawals may not replace an incomplete grade.

 The grade point system is used to compute graduation honors.
 The computation is made by dividing the total number of grade points earned by the total number of hours attempted, as provided by the Office of the Registrar.
 The grade points are calculated to the third decimal place and are not rounded.

-Eligibility for graduation with honors will be determined at the academic progress meeting during the spring semester of the D4 year.
-Eligible students must have successfully completed all required courses through the end of the fall semester of the D4 year.
-Eligible students must have no grades on their transcript for the spring semester of the D4 year other than passing (letter grade or S).
-Students will not be penalized for incomplete (I)/incomplete course (IC) grades.
+Eligibility for graduation with honors is determined at the academic progress meeting during the spring term of the D4 year.
+Eligible students must have successfully completed all required courses through the end of the fall term of the D4 year.
+Eligible students must have no grades on their transcript for the spring term of the D4 year other than passing (letter grade or S).
+Students are not penalized for incomplete (I) or incomplete course (IC) grades.

-Beginning with the graduating class of 2015, students are not eligible to graduate with honors if they have ever received a failing grade in any course, regardless of the eventual grade earned following remediation and/or completion of course requirements.
+Students are not eligible to graduate with honors if they ever received a failing grade or IR grade in any course, regardless of the eventual grade earned following remediation and/or completion of course requirements.

 A candidate whose average is 3.500 graduates cum laude; one whose average is 3.700 magna cum laude; and one whose average is 3.900 summa cum laude.
-Graduation honors are inscribed on diplomas, noted in the published lists of graduates at Commencement, and recorded on the student’s transcript.
+Graduation Latin honors are inscribed on diplomas, noted in the published lists of graduates at Commencement and recorded on the official transcript.

 - American Association of Women Dentists